-- The Annual Progressive Party ~ High Rises & Honky Tonks ~ is a celebration of downtown Nashville.
+- The Progressive Party ~ High Rises & Honky Tonks ~ is an annual celebration of downtown Nashville.
 This event serves as a fundraiser in support of The DISTRICT’S mission and is an incredible opportunity to showcase some of the unique venues

 that are part of downtown Nashville.
 Contributions for The DISTRICT help fund community projects such as Holiday Decorations and improvement projects, including The Ryman Alley.